GRCDEV/ArduSim/help/development.md

 * `double getLandingFormationDistance()`.
 This function provides the minimum distance between cotiguous UAVs while landing.
 * `void setLandingFormationDistance(double)`.
 It sets the minimum distance between contiguous UAVs while landing.

 You can use a swarm formation for the ground UAVs layout or not (it's not mandatory, you can set their starting location manually).
-As examples, the protocol MBCAP sets the initial location of the UAVs in the first point of the loaded mission, while the Scan Protocol uses the previous flight formations.
+As examples, the protocol MBCAP sets the initial location of the UAVs in the first point of the loaded mission, while MUSCOP uses the previous flight formations.

 The class *api.pojo.formations.FlightFormation* also provides the following methods to define the layout of the swarm: